14 Fun Facts About the Penguins of Antarctica

 Learn some fun facts about the Antarctic penguins.

+Learn some fun facts about penguins!
 With a handful of movies spotlighting the flightless birds, Hollywood seems to obsess over penguins.
 And for good reason.
 The adorable, waddling birds are friendly creatures that inhabit the frozen tundra of Antarctica and the surrounding Antarctic and sub-Antarctic islands.
 Those who travel on Hurtigruten voyages to Antarctica will get an up-close look at these stunning birds, a favourite among Antarctic animals.
-Despite their recent claims to fame, did you know...

 - Emperor penguins are the largest of all penguins.
 An average bird stand about 45 inches tall.